aliakseiherman/mern-multitenancy/README.md

 * front-end is based on React, uses JavaScript
-  * basic Login / Sign Up functionality
+  * basic login / sign up functionality
   * demo functionality
-  * redirects to Login page after session expires
+  * redirects to login page after session expires
   * Redux store keeps user data
     * holds user and tenant data after login
     * redirects to homepage when `user` is provided
+    * redirects to login when `user` is not found

 ### guide